SSWConsulting/SSW.Rules.Content/rules/do-you-always-keep-your-sent-items/rule.md

 guid: 01b8f596-506f-459b-9dbb-a204b21f49b7
 ---

-You should never ever delete your sent items.
-This will in most cases be the only record you have of the emails you have sent to customers and clients.
-If you ever need to find some correspondence (and believe me you will) then you will be very thankful you got into this habit!
+You should **never** ever empty your Sent Items folder.
+This folder will in most cases be the only record you have of the emails you have sent to customers and clients.

 <!--endintro-->

+If you ever need to find some correspondence (and believe you will) then you will be very thankful you got into the habit of never deleting sent emails!